-Peat subsidence is inescapable; thus, it needs to be managed properly, and otherwise the peat will be lower than the surrounding and will lead to inundation.
+Peat subsidence inescapable; thus, it needs to be properly, managed otherwise the peat will be lower than the surrounding and will lead to inundation.
 The worst case that might happen is where the land is flooded permanently or become what similar to a lake. and the canal's function is no longer working.
 Below are the activities to monitor the rate of subsidence and efforts to deal with it.